 For added security for your data while the device is in transit, AWS Import/Export formats your device before beginning the data load.
 Any data that is stored on the device when you sent the device to AWS will be lost.
 AWS copies your data to an encrypted file container on your device.
-You will need to decrypt the data using TrueCrypt encryption software.
-For more information, see Using TrueCrypt Encryption.
+If you specify software encryption, you will need to decrypt the data using TrueCrypt encryption software.
+For more information, see Encrypting Your Data.

-You must provide an encryption password with your job request.
-If you lose your password, you will not be able to decrypt your device.
-AWS will not provide your password if you lose it.
+If you lose your password or device PIN code, you will not be able to decrypt your device.
+AWS will not provide your password or PIN code if you lose them.

 You must submit a separate job request for each device.